-POLYORB COMPONENTS C L I E N T Body Copyright (C) 2002-2004 Free Software Foundation, Inc. PolyORB is free software; you can redistribute it and/or modify it under terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
-PolyORB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN- TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PolyORB is free software; you can redistribute it and/or modify it under terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
+PolyORB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHAN-TABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License distributed with PolyORB; see file COPYING.
-If not, write to the Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.
-Boston, MA 02111-1507, 05A.
-PolyORB is maintained by ACT Europe. (email: sales@@act-europe.fr)
+If not, write to the Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA. '''

+'''

+{\it PolyORB} is maintained by ACT Europe.

+(email: sales@@act-europe.fr)

-''' echo client.
+-- echo client.

 with Ada.Command_Line;

 with Ada.Text_IO;

 with CORBA.ORB;

 with Echo;

 with PolyORB.Setup.Client;

 pragma Warnings (Off, PolyORB.Setup.Client);

 with PolyORB.Utils.Report;

 procedure Client is

 use Ada.Command_Line;

 use Ada.Text_IO;

 use PolyORB.Utils.Report;

-Request, Report : CORBA.String;
+Sent_Msg, Rcvd_Msg : CORBA.String;

 myecho : Echo.Ref;

 begin

 New_Test ("Echo client");

---+----+--

--- STEP 1 : initialize ORB --

---+---+--

 CORBA.ORB.Initialize ("ORB");

 if Argument_Count /= 1 then

 Put_Line ("usage : client <IOR_string_from_server>|-i");

 return;

 end if;

---+----+--

--- STEP 2 : locate the CORBA Object --
+-- Getting the CORBA.Object

---+----+--

 CORBA.ORB.String_To_Object

 (CORBA.To_CORBA_String (Ada.Command_Line.Argument (1)), myecho);

--- Check whether the Object reference is valid
+-- Checking if it worked

 if Echo.Is_Nil (myecho) then

 Put_Line ("main : cannot invoke on a nil reference");

 return;

 end if;

--- Prepare the message string in CORBA format
+-- Sending message

-Request := CORBA.To_CORBA_String (Standard.String'("Hello Ada !"));
+Sent_Msg := CORBA.To_CORBA_String (Standard.String'("Hello Ada !"));

--- STEP 3 : invoke method on the proxy of the CORBA Object --

-Report := Echo.echoString (myecho, Request);
+Rcvd_Msg := Echo.echoString (myecho, Sent_Msg);

--- Report on the result

-Put_Line ("I said: " & CORBA.To_Standard_String (Request));

-Put_Line ("The Echo object replied: "

-& CORBA.To_Standard_String (Report));

 '''